 Following the Webinar, CoStar News interviewed Dr. Miller for a more in-depth discussion of the topic and surveyed a wide sample of Webinar participants to share their firsthand account of the ongoing trend in commercial real estate office space and its implications on how residential homes are more often including a dedicated home office space into layout designs.

-2) REAL ESTATE RESEARCH IN COMMERCIAL AND RESIDENTIAL OFFICE SPACE - MILLER
+2) TWIN CITIES REAL ESTATE RESEARCH IN COMMERCIAL AND RESIDENTIAL OFFICE SPACE - MILLER

-More Twin Cities Residents Increase Work From Home Hours
+More Twin Cities Residents Increase Work From Home and for Longer Hours

 UST cites lead 2013 research from Norm G. Miller, PhD, professor at University of San Diego, Burnham-Moores, Center for Real Estate.
 Miller and other housing experts predict that the trend toward more-efficient use of office space will continue to trend towards using home office spaces and community officing.
 "I see office demand at the user level falling by about 20% over the next decade.
 This is actually a more conservative number than I have seen from a lot of other analysts," commented Cassidy Turley’s Garrick Brown.
 Their research makes a distinction between long-term business trends of using less office space per worker, and overall accommodations supporting work completed from a home office.